jgvaraujo/ml-deployment-gke/README.md

 ### Step 3: Clone this new repository and enter in the project folder

-Run this simple commands replacing YOUR_USERNAME and YOUR_REPO_NAME to your GitHub user and your new repository name.
+Clone your new repository and enter in its folder.

 ```bash
 git clone https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git
 cd YOUR_REPO_NAME
 ```

+Replace YOUR_USERNAME and YOUR_REPO_NAME to your GitHub user and your new repository name.

 ###  Step 4: Create a Google Cloud Endpoint service